 (Resurrection) The same – Six months later [.]

 It is notable that three of the scene-titles have religious resonances which, as we have seen, were generally absent from the original novel text.
 However, the first title seems more classical pagan than Christian, and thus links to the other Greek term used, one originally from theatrical terminology: ‘Catastrophe’ (the point of disaster in a tragedy).
 ‘Worship in the High Places’ could have both classical pagan and Christian resonances – and is notably a theatrical scene not present in the novel in which Sally asks Larry if he believes in God – a question he evades answering.
-(15) These titles together do suggest the shape of classical tragedy more firmly than does the novel, but the final scene-title supplants this schema with the definite reference to the central event of Christianity, the Resurrection.
+(17) These scene titles together do suggest the shape of classical tragedy more firmly than does the novel, but the final scene-title supplants this schema with the definite reference to the central event of Christianity, the Resurrection.
 As W.D Taylor acutely suggested above, this was a deeply ironic reference, since the Hardcastle family’s resurrection is purchased only through Sally’s fall (and indeed, the play does seem to juxtapose Christian and classical tragic conceptions of a / the ‘fall’).
 Perhaps such a framing of the play in the programme, even if ironic, did to an extent speak to religious belief, knowledge, or sentiment among audiences.

 Then followed the first intervention by a female correspondent which was concise but hard-hitting, and titled ‘Good for Them’: